jimmychew8/hanafuda/README.md

 #Usage:
-1. Run the script from the terminal python hanafuda.py
+1. Run the script from the terminal

-#Purpose:
+2. Type python hanafuda.py

+Purpose:
 To count the score for the Japanese card game Hanafuda.

-#Current Problems:
+Current Problems:
 Bug in the scores_for_the_month_of function.